ssspear/startup-pitch-scanner-mvp/README.md

 > "We're proud to release this pitch scanner to help startups get investment through crafting unique pitches, rather than leaning on typical jargon." - ssspear

-## Customer Quote
+## Customer Quotes

 > "Wow, turns out I don't use the word disrupt enough!
-Not anymore thanks to this scanner ;)" - Scott Edler, Former Hack Reactor Grad, RIP
+Not anymore thanks to this scanner ;)" - Scott Elder, Former Hack Reactor Grad, RIP
+> "This sounds great.
+You just need to npm run do it." - Mike Janes, Swolebraham Lincoln, Part-time Baby Daddy
+> "I needed more wizards and gurus on my team.
+This app really is the Uber for pitching." - Nick Todd Fred, Man with three first names but still wants more